Ruben-Cooper/ParasitePredatorModel/README.md

 # Each team member and their associated Task are in their own branches separate of master

-A zip file with all tasks has been added for the markers convenience, please refer to seperate branches for commit history.
+# Markers are able to conveniently download all tasks as a single zip file from the releases section.